 IER has received funding from fossil fuel interests and several conservative funding sources, including Donors Trust.
 The Conservative Transparency Database breaks down the Institute for Energy Research's funding as follows.
-Note that not all funding data has been confirmed by DeSmogBlog.
+Note that not individual funding data values have been verified by DeSmog.

 See attached spreadsheet for details on Institute for Energy Research funding by year (.xlsx).